IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 In teams, every developer has different styles, experience, level of technical expertise, knowledge of the technologies, and design capabilities.
 This makes it incredibly difficult to ensure consistency in the codebase.
 Governance processes, code reviews, and code analyzers (e.g. [StyleCop](https://github.com/StyleCop/StyleCop)) all attempt to prevent this source of entropy, each with their own cost overhead.

+#### How Intent Architect helps: enforced consistency

+Patterns under automation are 100% consistent, and not susceptible to the entropy that developer-managed code is.
+Since the large majority of source code can (and should) be patternized, Intent Architect is able to automate this and therefore protect it from entropy.

+Entropy in developer-managed code and at the design level must still be prevented where possible, but the danger it poses has been significantly reduced.

 ### 3. Architectural rigidity

 Code that _enables_ the functions of a system to be performed is surprisingly pervasive in any system.
 This is the code that handles service requests, sets transactional boundaries, manages persistance of the application's state, enforces security, etc. While a modern technology exists to handle any of these concerns, the code required to wire this up still makes up the vast majority of code in any system.
 By some definitions, this is the applications architecture - _the glue of the system_.

 As systems get larger, growing in features and functions, so this architectural code is "replicated" as patterns that are unique enough to prevent developers from consolidating them.
 When a pattern needs to be changed (e.g. to change or upgrade a technology, fix a vulnerability, implement a cross-cutting concern, etc.), each instance of that pattern must be changed.
 In a large system, this could mean months of rework.
 Thus developers find themselves constrained by architectural rigidity, and are often forced to compromise leading to entropy and technical debt.

+#### How Intent Architect helps: agile architecture

+Intent Architect's _code management_ system is by default continuous and therefore allows generated source code to be changed holistically at a later stage.
+This changes the paradigm where developers manage each implementation of a pattern by hand, to developers managing the pattern itself.

+This shift in control allows developers to achieve large scale refactoring, technology upgrades, and even technology changes by altering the pattern itself.
+Effectively, this enabled a truly _agile architecture_.
+Regardless of the size of the system, the cost to alter the pattern remains the same, with changes that would have taken months of team effort being possible in half a day of a single developers time.

 ### 4. Hidden design